DanielKrawisz/Entropy/Physics.md

 In other words, Galileo conceptualized the motion of a body as a position function $x:time->space$ and attempted to explain it by relating physical concepts to the derivatives, $x'(t)$, $x''(t)$, and so on, of position.

 Galileo attempted to describe physics in terms of what would now be called differential equations.
-By contrast, geometers like Apollonius of Perga treated curves in terms of relationships between geometric objects.
-For example, a point on a parabola is always the same distance from some given point called the *focus* and a line called the *directrix*.
-Although conic sections are important in physics, they are not the whole story of any kind of motion.
-For any curve there are many parameterizations, whereas a physical motion represents one individual parameterization.
-Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
+Earlier researchers did not consistently take this view and instead tended to look at motion in terms of geometric curves, in the style of classical geometry.
+The problem with a purely geometric viewpoint is that it matters where the body is at any given time, but the geometric view abstracts this information away.
+For example, Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
 This observation adds a nuance that prefigures the later notion of a force vector which might have been missed by a classical geometer.

+Galileo's breakthrough was not purely theoretical, but experimental.
+It began with the invention of the pendulum clock, which could be used to measure small amounts of time.
+Previously, researchers had success in branches of science in which there were natural clocks, such as in astronomy, or in which time can be abstracted away, as in optics, where a geometric view is appropriate because the motion of light can be taken to be instantaneous.

 ### Second-order Differential Equations